DOFLinx/docs/docs/getting-started/08_PinballM.md

 3. Edit your DOFLinx.INI to

 a.
-Make Pinball M activate DOFLinx by adding in the LINX_PROCESSES= line PinballM-Win64-Shipping .
-Take note that the LINX_PROCESSES= lines MUST appear later in DOFLinx.INI than the PROCESSES= line
+Make Pinball M activate DOFLinx by adding in the PROCESSES_LINX= line PinballM-Win64-Shipping .
+Take note that the PROCESSES_LINX= lines MUST appear later in DOFLinx.INI than the PROCESSES= line
 Note; PinballM-Win64-Shipping is the process to monitor for, but you still run PinballM.exe to start PinballM.

 b.       have the PATH\_LINX= parameter point to the place you put the LINX files in step #2 above